How to Become a Teacher in Columbus

 Columbus Teacher Shortage Areas

-The US Department of Education bases some student loan forgiveness programs on teacher shortage areas, meaning that your chances of qualifying for loan forgiveness may be stronger if you are teaching a subject that has been formally identified as a shortage area.
-You may also qualify for other funding opportunities or a more competitive salary based on your endorsement(s).
-Note that shortage areas may change from year to year, so you should be sure to check with state education agencies, your selected education program, and your student loan providers about funding options.
-For the 2017-2018 school year, the following subject areas were recognized as shortage areas in Ohio (statewide):6
+The US Department of Education bases some student loan forgiveness programs on teacher shortage areas, meaning that your chances of qualifying for loan forgiveness may be stronger if you teach a subject formally identified as a shortage area.
+You may also qualify for other funding opportunities or a more competitive salary based on endorsements in those areas.
+Note that shortage areas may change from year to year, so you should check with state education agencies, your selected education program, and your student loan providers about funding options.
+You can find a list of teacher shortage areas in the state on our Ohio certification guide.

 Columbus Teaching Jobs Boards